QuantEcon/lecture-python-advanced/source/rst/amss3.rst

 In this economy, :math:`\hat b` given by the above formula approximates the mean of the ergodic distribution of  the par value of  government debt

-*  this is the red vertical line plotted in the histogram of the last 100,000 observations of our simulation of the  par value of government debt plotted above
+*  :math:`\hat b` is represented by the red vertical line plotted in the histogram of the last 100,000 observations of our simulation of the  par value of government debt plotted above

 *  the approximation is fairly accurate but not perfect

-*  so while the approximation circumvents the chicken and egg problem surrounding the much better approximation associated with the green vertical line, it does so by enlarging the approximation error
+*  so while the approximation circumvents the chicken and egg problem that  surrounds the much better approximation associated with the green vertical line, it does so by enlarging the approximation error

 Execution